etav/etav.github.io-src/content/projects/Naive_Bayes_Spam_Message_Classifier.md

 In the above example we only the probability given two inputs (the test result and the status of the disease in the patient).
 This calculation would grow exponentially more complex given numerous inputs and would be painstaking to calculate by hand.
 Don't worry, SciKit-Learn is here to save the day (and a ton of time)!

-Our spam classifier will use multinomial naive bayes method from `sklearn.nive_bayes`.
+Our spam classifier will use multinomial naive Bayes method from `sklearn.nive_bayes`.
 This method is well-suited for for discrete inputs (like word counts) whereas the Gaussian Naive Bayes classifier performs better on continuous inputs.

 ```python